Insurance workers facing financial crunch

 The field workers do not get salaries but rely on commission, claimed Sardar Altaf along with other representatives.
 On the other hand with our hard work, full dedication, SLIC had been achieving triple rating award (AAA) and making great progress which includes construction of buildings worth billions of rupees all over the country which have been rented out to different parties.

-Sardar Altaf, Mulazim Hussain Khera along with others appealed to the Chief Justice of Supreme Court, Gulzar Ahmed Khan for taking suo moto action with the purpose resolving the issue of the SLIC field workers.
-Similarly, they also appealed to Prime Minister of Pakistan , Imran Khan to take immediate notice in order to resolve the grievances of the field workers which are facing great problems after the enforcement of new law since February 01, 2019.

-When contacted SLIC Executive Director Muhammad Izqar Khan denied the claims of the field workers that they are suffering from the high handedness of the management.
-Rather, clearing, he said that the decision was taken in a meeting of Board of Governors of State Life Insurance Corporation in accordance with the instructions of Securities and Exchange Commission of Pakistan (SECP).
+When contacted SLIC Executive Director Muhammad Izqar Khan denied the claims of field workers that they are suffering from the high handedness of the management.
+Rather, clearing, he said that the decision was taken in a meeting of Board of Governors in accordance with the instructions of Securities and Exchange Commission of Pakistan (SECP).
 He said that the SECP had directed all the insurance companies to curtail their expenses to overcome losses.

-Following the directives of SECP, Board of Governors decided to promote sales officers as Sales Managers.
-He also denied that while promoting sales officers into Sales Manager cadre no commission was decreased, Rather, he said it was increased by 2 to 3 per cent.
-The policy announced and decided by Board of Governors was taken to save expenses and not against any field staff.
-He also refuted the number of field workers.
-Izkar Khan stated that the number of 2 lakh field workers is exaggerated figure which is too high as alleged by the field staff.